-Liability insurance is a policy that offers protection against risks arising out of legal liabilities, property damage, or injuries.
-This insurance policy offers protection to individuals and businesses from legal payouts that the policyholder is liable to pay or is sued for.
+Liability insurance policy offers protection to individuals and businesses from legal payouts that the policyholder is liable to pay or is sued for.
 However, claims filed for intentional damages, criminal prosecution, and contractual liabilities are not covered in a Liability insurance policy.

 Liability insurance is a type of insurance policy that safeguards individuals and/or businesses against risks that they may be held legally liable.
 Simply put, if the policyholder is liable for any third-party loss or damage then the insurer will recompense the damage incurred.
 Generally, the coverage is provided for both legal and financial liabilities until it is intentional.